GriffinPlus/dotnet-libs-logging/README.md

                     .WithText()
                 );

-            // create an aspect log level
+            // Get an aspect log level.
             LogLevel aspect = LogLevel.GetAspect("Demo Aspect");

-            // write messages to all known log levels (predefined log levels + aspects) foreach (LogLevel level in LogLevel.KnownLevels)
+            // Write messages to all known log levels (predefined log levels + aspects). foreach (LogLevel level in LogLevel.KnownLevels)
             {
                 sLog1.Write(level, "This is sLog1 writing using level '{0}'.", level.Name);
                 sLog2.Write(level, "This is sLog2 writing using level '{0}'.", level.Name);
                 sLog3.Write(level, "This is sLog3 writing using level '{0}'.", level.Name);
+                sLog4.Write(level, "This is sLog4 writing using level '{0}'.", level.Name);
+                sLog5.Write(level, "This is sLog5 writing using level '{0}'.", level.Name);
+                sLog6.Write(level, "This is sLog6 writing using level '{0}'.", level.Name);
+                sLog7.Write(level, "This is sLog7 writing using level '{0}'.", level.Name);
             }

-            // use a timing logger to determine how long an operation takes
-            // (is uses log level 'Timing' and log writer 'Timing' by default, so you need
+            // Use a timing logger to determine how long an operation takes.
+It uses log level 'Timing' and log writer
-            // to ensure that the configuration lets these messages pass). sLog1.Write(LogLevel.Note, "Presenting a timing logger with default settings...");
+            // 'Timing' by default, so you need to ensure that the configuration lets these messages pass). sLog1.Write(LogLevel.Note, "Presenting a timing logger with default settings...");
             using (TimingLogger.Measure()) {
                 Thread.Sleep(500);
             }

-            // use a timing logger and customize the log writer/level it uses + associate an operation name
+            // Use a timing logger, customize the log writer/level it uses and associate an operation name with the
-            // with the measurement that is printed to the log as well sLog1.Write(LogLevel.Note, "A timing logger with custom log level/writer and operation name...");
+            // measurement that is printed to the log as well. sLog1.Write(LogLevel.Note, "A timing logger with custom log level/writer and operation name...");
             using (TimingLogger.Measure(sLog1, LogLevel.Note, "Waiting for 500ms")) {
                 Thread.Sleep(500);
             }

-            // now modify the configuration file in the output directory and run the demo application
-            // again to see what happens!

-            // shut the logging subsystem down
+            // Shut the logging subsystem down
             Log.Shutdown();

             Console.WriteLine();
             Console.WriteLine("Press any key to continue...");
             Console.ReadKey();
         }
     }
 }